shoaibayoob305/CourseLearningApp_Flutter/README.md

-# Course Learning App
+# CertifAI - The AI-Powered Course Learning App

-Welcome to the **Course Learning App**, a modern and interactive platform designed for users to access educational content, manage their learning journey, and engage with others.
-This app enables users to subscribe to courses, make payments, connect with friends, and receive important notifications—all within an intuitive and easy-to-navigate interface.
+Welcome to **CertifAI**, a modern and interactive platform designed for users to access educational content, manage their learning journey, and engage with others.
+CertifAI enables users to subscribe to courses, make payments, connect with friends, and receive important notifications—all within an intuitive and AI-enhanced interface.

 ## Features